richard-to/maneki-neko-wave-counter/README.md

 # Maneki Neko Wave Counter

 Have you ever wondered how many waves a Maneki Neko performs in a full day of work?
 Or have you ever been worried that your Maneki Neko has been slacking off?
+Well...now you can know the answer to these questions and more.

-Well...now you can.
-This simple Arduino project uses an LCD shield and IR sensor to count Maneki Neko waves.
+This simple Arduino project uses an LCD shield and IR sensor to watch your Maneki Neko work day and night.

 Our formula for counting waves is a scientifically proven algorithm to make sure your Maneki Neko is performing perfect wave every time.
 And as a bonus, our LCD is configured with a full rainbow of background colors.